Model (film): Synopsis

 Like all of Wiseman's films, Model has no narrator.
 The film opens with a cityscape of lower Manhattan, showing the World Trade Center.
 The film intercuts fashion sequences (runway shows, photo shoots, a pantyhose commercial), Manhattan street scenes (roller skaters, an ambulance, "pedestrians who often look livelier than the models"), and shots of mannequins in store windows.

 The agency screens aspiring models and connects them with clients, in the process reducing them to labels and stereotypes, including the young executive, the all-American girl, the sophisticate, the streetsmart, and the Avon look.
 Zoli tells one female aspirant who is 5 ft 6.5 in tall that the height is "too short for what we do...
 It's a problem," but in the following scene, a woman only 0.75 in taller is told, "I think we have some possibilities here."

 The film's longest sequence, running nearly 30 minutes, is the making of a television commercial for Evan-Picone pantyhose.
 The director instructs the male and female model to run into each other repeatedly.
 For the same commercial, model Apollonia van Ravenstein's leg is photographed over 79 takes to create a four-second "peacock effect."
 The film shows the completed 30-second commercial.

-The film ends with a Oscar de la Renta runway show with twirling fashion models, followed by a closing shot of the Manhattan skyline at night.
+The film ends with an Oscar de la Renta runway show with twirling fashion models, followed by a closing shot of the Manhattan skyline at night.